FERPA & SOPIPA Data Masking

 (a) A program must maintain child records in a manner that ensures only parents, and officials within the program or acting on behalf of the program have access, and such records must be destroyed within a reasonable timeframe after such records are no longer needed or required to be maintained.

 This suggests the need for software capable of classifying and finding, de-identifying or removing, and auditing changes to student records that are maintained by educational institutions, and the entities serving them.
-All of these features are in the affordable IRI FieldShield, CellShield EE, and DarkShield data masking products, or the comprehensive IRI Voracity data management platform which includes them while also integrating, cleansing, migrating/replicating, and reporting on disparate data.
+All of these features are in the affordable IRI FieldShield, CellShield EE, and DarkShield data masking tools -- or the comprehensive IRI Voracity data management platform which includes and can also integrate, cleanse, migrate/replicate, and report on disparate sources.

 PII can also include indirect information in a record, or "quasi-identifiers" which can also be used with or without uniquely-identifying information to nevertheless identify a student.
 Consider e-g in the list below: